hashicorp/nomad/website/source/docs/upgrade/upgrade-specific.html.md

 To access these commands on older clients either continue to use a pre-0.8 version of the CLI, or upgrade all clients to 0.8.

+### CLI Command Changes

+Nomad 0.8 has changed the organization of CLI commands to be based on subcommands.
+An example of this change is the change from `nomad alloc-status` to `nomad alloc status`.
+All commands have been made to be backwards compatible, but operators should update any usage of the old style commands to the new style as the old style will be deprecated in future versions of Nomad.

+### RPC Advertise Address

+The behavior of the [advertised RPC address](/docs/agent/configuration/index.html#rpc-1) has changed to be only used to advertise the RPC address of servers to client nodes.
+Server to server communication is done using the advertised Serf address.
+Existing cluster's should not be effected but the advertised RPC address may need to be updated to allow connecting client's over a NAT.

 ## Nomad 0.6.0

 ### Default `advertise` address changes